NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 (:numref:`sat_sim_roll_pitch_yaw`) and with
 (:numref:`sat_sim_roll_pitch_yaw_ground`) ground constraints.

 Several use cases are below.
-Cameras are assumed to be of Pinhole (:numref:`pinholemodels`) by default.
+The cameras are assumed to be of Pinhole (:numref:`pinholemodels`) by default.
 See :numref:`sat_sim_linescan` for Linescan cameras.
+Lens distortion is not modeled.

 Use given cameras
 ^^^^^^^^^^^^^^^^^